phluid61/internet-drafts/http2-encoded-data/draft.md

 with a scheme supported by the downstream peer and forward it in one or more ENCODED\_DATA frames.

-If an endpoint detects that the payload of an ENCODED\_DATA frame is not encoded correctly according to its declared Encoding, for example with a mismatched checksum, the endpoint MUST treat this as a stream error (see {{I-D.ietf-httpbis-http2}}, Section 5.4.2) of type DATA\_ENCODING\_ERROR ({{error}}).
+If an endpoint detects that the payload of an ENCODED\_DATA frame is not encoded correctly according to its declared encoding, for example with a mismatched checksum, the endpoint MUST treat this as a stream error (see {{I-D.ietf-httpbis-http2}}, Section 5.4.2) of type DATA\_ENCODING\_ERROR ({{error}}).
 The endpoint MAY then choose to immediately send an ACCEPT\_ENCODED\_DATA frame that excludes the encoding in question.